Margarita926/PetStore/README.md

 **Test Steps:**

-1. Send a request to create a second entry with a specific “xyz” id.
+i.
+Send a request to create a second entry with a specific “xyz” id.

 **Expected Result:** The response returns 400 status code, with an error message  “id must be unique.”